-1.1 From the Headmaster
+1.1 The Headmaster

 Macquarie Grammar School is a supportive and unique school that is located in the heart of Sydney's CBD.
 The school originated in 2004 as the Board felt that the best location for a new vibrant Independent School, is where transport links are best for students to commute daily to and from school easily and quickly.
-With the rail, bus and light rail networks all converging to the centre of Sydney, it was decided that Town Hall would be the prime location to locate and establish a co-educational secular high school.
+With the rail, bus, ferry and light rail networks all converging to the centre of Sydney, it was decided that Town Hall would be the prime location to locate and establish a co-educational secular high school.
 Schools are constantly evolving and are always exploring how to make the classroom a meaningful and genuine learning environment that mimics society and the working world.
 With the multi-national and large corporate Australian companies having their main offices in Sydney, the stock exchange being positioned just up the road in Martin Place, the Law Courts and NSW Parliament within walking distance in Macquarie Street, the NSW Art Gallery and the open playing fields just a stones throw away from us at the Domain, the Powerhouse Museum at Ultimo, the Ian Thorpe Aquatic Centre in Darling Harbour, access to the facilities at the University of Technology this places the school in a fortunate position to exploit the use of these magnificent facilities and bring the mobile classroom to life.
 It's not uncommon for our students to be visiting these sites throughout the year as part of enriching their classroom experience.

-Since the school underwent a structural change over the past couple of years and introducing a number of new initiatives this has enabled us to create a strong student welfare monitoring and home visitation system, as well as improvements in the curriculum and sport.
+The School underwent a structural change a couple of years ago and has continued to evolve after each annual review.
+This has led to a number of new initiatives being implemented and has enabled us to create a strong student welfare monitoring and home visitation system, as well as improvements in the curriculum and sport.
 The High School Preparation Faculty undertake an annual review of programmes and lesson delivery is now focussed on a holistic approach to learning the English language.
 This has allowed students to progress from HSP 1 to 2 at a quicker rate with both the spoken and written language improving significantly at each of these levels.
+HSP Online was introduced due to COVID - 19 restrictions affecting the school's operations.
+This has led to the creation and implementation of HSP 3 which equates to an IELTS score of 6.5.
 In the area of student welfare two scheduled home visitations take place per year, in April and September.
+Last year these were not conducted but were monitored by telephone and online communications.
 This enabled the school to act quickly on Homestay issues and further developed a link between the Homestay Host and the School.
-Daily monitoring of student attendance, regular counselling and contact with parents and guardians, has led to student academic outcomes and vastly improved attendance rates.
+Daily monitoring of student attendance, regular counselling and contact with parents and guardians, has continued to improve student academic outcomes and attendance rates.

-Our Year 12 2019 cohort maintained the School's high academic focus and was ranked amongst the top 165 schools in NSW, and almost all students matriculated to university.
-As a fully comprehensive non-selective school, this is an outstanding achievement and a credit to both the students and their teachers.
-Congratulations to our 2019 Year 12 cohort.
+Our Year 12 2020 cohort maintained the School's high academic focus and was ranked amongst the top 162 schools in NSW, and almost all the students matriculated to university.
+As a comprehensive non-selective school, this is an outstanding achievement and a credit to both the students and their teachers.
+Congratulations to our 2020 Year 12 cohort.
 A wonderful set of results from a very mature and diligent group of students.